ediop3SquadALT/ediop3DS/README.md

 # ediop3DS
 A DDoS tool in bash using a user agents list with 90 million user agents. and 100k of each are used to all attacks

+btw http_flood.py and syn_flood.py aren't required by the script

+use them separated if you want.

 steps to run and requirements.

 install these first.